Dallas Ebola patient vomited outside apartment on way to hospital

 "His whole family was screaming.
 He got outside and he was throwing up all over the place," resident Mesud Osmanovic, 21, said on Wednesday, describing the chaotic scene before the man was admitted to Texas Health Presbyterian Hospital on Sunday where he is in serious condition.

-The hospital cited the stricken man's privacy as the reason for not identifying him.
-However, Gee Melish, who said he was a family friend, identified the man as Thomas Eric Duncan.
+The hospital cited the man's privacy as the reason for not identifying him.
+However, Gee Melish, who said he was a family friend, identified the man in Texas infected with Ebola as Thomas Eric Duncan.

-Four days later Duncan left for the United States, the Times said, citing the woman's parents and neighbors.

-Texas health officials said that up to 18 people, including five children, had had contact with the Ebola patient since he returned to the United States in late September.
+Texas health officials said that up to 18 people, including five children, had contact with the Ebola patient after he traveled to the United States from Liberia in late September.
 The children had gone to school early this week but have since been sent home and are being monitored for symptoms.

-Ebola spreads through contact with bodily fluids such as blood or saliva, which health experts say limits its potential to infect others, unlike airborne diseases.

-Still, the long window of time before patients exhibit signs of infection, such as fever, vomiting and diarrhea, means an infected person can travel without detection.
+The Dallas Ebola case has prompted national concern over the potential for a wider spread of the deadly virus from West Africa, where at least 3,338 people have died in the worst outbreak on record.

+U.S. health officials have said the country's healthcare system was well prepared to contain any spread of Ebola, through careful tracking of people who had contact with the patient and appropriate care for those admitted to hospital.

-Airline and hotel company shares dropped sharply on U.S. markets on Wednesday over concerns that Ebola's spread outside Africa might curtail travel.
+U.S. stocks fell sharply.
+Airline and hotel company shares dropped over concerns that Ebola's spread outside Africa might curtail travel.

 Drugmakers with experimental Ebola treatments in the pipeline saw their shares rise.